 Your out-of-pocket cost will depend on your insurance coverage.
 If you are without insurance or if your insurance is limited, we will make every effort to work with you to find a payment plan.
 The easiest way to get started and find out about cost is to send your insurance information HERE or call 212.729.3922.

-We have therapists available every day of the week.
-We have appointments available throughout the day starting at 7 am and ending at 9 pm Monday- Friday.
-Saturday and Sunday hours are available as well from 10am-6pm.
+We have therapists available from Monday to Friday.
+We have appointments available throughout the day starting at 7 am and ending at 9 pm.
 You can BOOK NOW to find the time that works best for you!

 We tailor the approach to each client’s needs.
 Generally speaking, there are two main approaches to therapy: The first is Cognitive-Behavioral, which involves very structured and targeted interventions to change specific things like thought patterns or problematic behaviors.
 The second is Psychodynamic, which involves a more open-ended and exploratory approach.
 For many clients, a balance of both approaches works best: For example a person with relationship issues might need to look into their history in an exploratory way to see how the problem developed in the past, and then use that insight to choose the best CBT intervention to deliberately reshape the patterns that are causing stress in the current situation.
 Sound confusing?
 Don’t worry, we will explain it again if you want, using your particular case to illustrate what type of approach we feel is the best approach for you!